 On to the historical level, it is hard to compare previous seasons considering advanced defensive metrics, so we are forced back into the old fashioned simple errors and fielding percent.
 The current .9801 team fielding percent is the worst by the Indians since the strike shortened season of 1994 (.9796) and the lowest in a 162 game season since 1993 (.9756 FLD%).
 Of course, like most other stats compared throughout time, it is difficult to compare historical defenses.
-For example, this year three teams have a fielding percent of .988 to lead the Majors with the Indians coming in last with a .980, placing the whole league within 8/10ths of a percent.
-Just a decades ago, in 1980, the league leading Indians had a .984 fielding percent while the Mets came in last at .973.
-Going back in times, things get continually worse to Cleveland’s first season in 1901 when they committed 267 errors for a fielding percent of .943 while the league ranged from .956 to .922.
+For example, this year, three teams have a fielding percent of .988 to lead the Majors with the Indians coming in last with a .980, placing the whole league within 8/10ths of a percent.
+Just a couple decades ago, in 1980, the league leading Indians had a .984 fielding percent while the Mets came in last at .973.
+Going back in time, things get continually worse all the way to Cleveland’s first season in 1901 when they committed 267 errors for a fielding percent of .943 while the league ranged from .922 to .956.

 The point of all this is to say this is not literally the worst defensive team ever or even the worst in the past thirty years.
 In fact, compared to early baseball, it would be a team full of Gold Glovers.
 However, as all particulars of baseball have improved over they years the Indians have to compete against the present teams.
 Considering the modern games, the Indians have actually been one of the worst defensive teams for over a decade, never being able to return to their amazing year in 2000 that saw Roberto Alomar, Travis Fryman and Omar Vizquel all win Gold Gloves as the team finished with a .988 fielding percent.